gan99/Neo4j/README.md

+Identified routing issues related to hardcoded paths in the web application when running behind IIS.

+Confirmed that the application will be hosted under the base path:
+/KnowledgeGraphExplorer/

+Next steps include updating the application to:

+Use relative paths

+Configure KnowledgeGraphExplorer as the base URL

 Engaged with data SMEs to understand the availability of daily account-level balance data for BMO commercial customers.
 Scheduled a follow-up discussion to align on the correct data sources and next steps for obtaining daily balances.